 Boston's City Median Beats Massachusetts but Trails the National Average

-Suffolk County's median long-term rental gross yield of 4.2% sits above the Massachusetts state median of 3.4% but below the national median of 5.3%.
-The state figure is dragged down by similarly priced or even more expensive Boston-area markets like Cambridge and Brookline; the national figure reflects much cheaper housing markets across the Sun Belt and Midwest where 3-bed houses sell for closer to $242,500.
-Chelsea (2150) at 7.7% is the only Suffolk County postcode that meaningfully clears the national median; Hyde Park (2136) and below all sit roughly in line with the national figure.
+Suffolk County's median long-term rental gross yield of 4.0% sits above the Massachusetts state median of 3.4% but below the national median of 5.3%.
+The state figure is dragged down by similarly priced or even more expensive Boston-area markets like Cambridge and Brookline; the national figure reflects much cheaper housing markets across the Sun Belt and Midwest where 3-bed houses sell for closer to about $243,000.
+Chelsea (2150) at 7.7% is the only Suffolk County postcode that clears the national median; Hyde Park (2136) and below all sit roughly in line with the national figure.
 The premium downtown Boston ZIPs sit well below it.
 For investors comparing Boston against other US markets purely on gross yield, the answer depends entirely on which postcode you select.
 The same investor capital deployed in Suffolk County versus a 7%-yielding southern market will earn very different cash returns, even before considering the Boston short-term rental restrictions that close off the higher-yield path entirely.

 The dashboard ranks all 34 Suffolk County postcodes against state and national medians, and lets you filter by bedroom count, property type, and price band to find the suburb that fits your specific deposit and yield targets.
 Explore rental data in the dashboard for the full ranking, or read the market score methodology and data sources for how the figures are derived.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

-Explore Boston in the dashboard
+Take Boston further in the dashboard

-View Boston →See your neighborhood's full long-term rental breakdown
+Open Boston →See your neighborhood's full long-term rental breakdown

 This information is for educational purposes only and should not be considered financial or legal advice.
 Boston's short-term rental ordinance changes periodically and is enforced at the city level.
 Verify current rules with the City of Boston Inspectional Services Department before making investment decisions.